LaxarJS/laxar/docs/manuals/infrastructure_and_tools.md

 ## Application Lifecycle

-The [LaxarJS application template](//github.com/LaxarJS/grunt-init-laxar-application/tree/master/root) contains a `debug.html` which helps to bootstrap you application.
+The [LaxarJS Yeoman generator](//github.com/LaxarJS/generator-laxarjs) contains a `debug.html` contains all code needed to bootstrap you application during development.
-Additionally, there is an `index.html` that allows you to run the application using optimized scripts and assets.
+Additionally, there is an `index.html` that shows how to run the application using optimized scripts and assets.

 In your own application, you do not have to actually use these files:
 Instead you may copy the relevant parts into a [Ruby on Rails](http://rubyonrails.org/) or [Django](https://www.djangoproject.com/) template, or into a [JSP](http://en.wikipedia.org/wiki/JavaServer_Pages) and bootstrap LaxarJS from there.